BlueMona/desktop-release-builder/README.md

 * In Parallels, create a shared folder between Mac and Windows, for example, ~/Shared/ (and probably disable all other shared folders for security).
   VM Options > Sharing > Custom folders.
+* Download this repository, open Terminal, change directory to downloaded repository and type: `npm install`.

 ### Windows (in Paralllels)